kevin-mm-dev/kevin-mm-dev/README.md

 - 🔭 I’m currently working on Dtrez Desarrollos or Own projects to practice
 - 🌱 I’m currently learning new things like react,express,redux,angular,flutter
 - 👯 I’m looking to collaborate on a lot projects to learn more
-- 🤔 I’m looking for help with stack overflow and google
 - 💬 Ask me about I will want to learn or about my knowledges
 - 📫 How to reach me: kevin.mm.dev@gmail.com
 - ⚡ Fun fact: I love movies and play video games also I like to go the gym and learn more about all